pippinbarr/cc/1/topics/object-oriented-programming/interacting-objects.md

     this.vx = 0;
     this.vy = 0;
     this.speed = 5;
+    this.growRate = 0.1; // How much the bee grows if it pollinates
     this.shrinkRate = 0.05; // How much smaller we get each frame
     this.jitteriness = 0.1; // How likely the bee is to change direction
     this.alive = true; // The Bee starts out alive!